Josh-Wickens/djangos-restaurant/README.md

 ## Menu Page

-- The menu page has been filled through using a SQL database which stores the different dishes which are on the menu.
+- The menu page has been populated through using an SQL database which stores the different dishes which are on the menu.
 The user can go on this page to find out what the restaurant has on the menu at the moment.
 The admin can update the menu whenever they want using the admin login.
 If a dish has run out or they no longer want to sell an unpopular dish then the admin can just delete that dish from the menu database and the website menu page will be updated.
 The menu page will only contain the menu and brief key to vegan and vegetarian choices.
-Keeping it to the point is part of my main goals of the website, so just having the menu on their is key to my design for the user.
+Keeping it to the point is part of my main goals of the website, so just having the menu on there is key to my design for the user.

 ![Image of menu](https://res.cloudinary.com/wickster/image/upload/v1667164220/menu_page_ss_pkl2g4.png)

 ## Book Table Page

 - The book table page contains a form for the logged in user to be able to book a table at Djangos Restaurant.
 The form provides the user with a way to register names and contact numbers for the booking.
-As the table could be booked for business purposes etc. The user can decide what to the name the booking rather than name it after the individual.
-Contact details for the booking are also needed for the user so that there is contact details in case anything is wrong with the booking.
+As the table could be booked for business purposes etc. The user can decide what to name the booking rather than name it after the individual.
+Contact details for the booking are also needed for the user so that there is contact details provided to the restaurant in case anything is wrong with the booking.
 07 is defaulted on the phonenumber field to give the user a hint to use a mobile number for contact details, but it is not limited to as a home number can also be used.
 A calendar widget has been introduced so that users can have a more user friendly way of selecting the date for the booking.
 The widget will produce a mini calander which will allow the user to see the days of the month and which days of the week they are.
 The check in time is also set to a choice option by the hour so that the user can choose the time instead of having to key it in using a keyboard where typing mistakes can be made.
 The book button will then figure out if the form is valid or not for saving, if the form is not valid, then it will provide the error to the user so that they can correct it.
 If the form is valid, then the book button will confirm the booking and redirect the user to the my bookings page so that they can then see that their booking is confirmed and in their bookings list.
 A message will also appear at the top to inform the user that their booking has been confirmed.

 ![Image of book a table page](https://res.cloudinary.com/wickster/image/upload/v1667166710/booktable_ss_f1wfdk.png)